nspcast/htotw/content/posts/2021-01-28-episode-392-we-still-have-legislative-shenanigans.md

 ---
-title: 392 We still have legislative shenanigans
+title: AN 392 We still have legislative shenanigans
 author: Dustin
 type: post
 date: 2021-01-29T04:57:40+00:00